 - Those 3 included development hours mean a few things… you don’t have to vet a developer or research how to solve a problem your site is currently having.
 You can also hand off tasks you’ve been avoiding because you simply don’t want to do them.
 I get that.
 There’s another 3 hours.

 - And finally, for today, how much time do you spend stressing about your website each year?
 Our clients get daily backups + scans for malware to make sure things are running as they should.
 And if something bad happens, their site can be restored in minutes.
-Lowballing the amount of time you worry about this stuff to 1 hour a year + our total is already at 8 hours or $800.
-Not to mention your site is hosted, which you need to pay for to have a site on the internet.
+Lowballing the amount of time you worry about this stuff to 1 hour a year + our total is already at 9 hours, or $945 assuming you charge $105/hour.
+Not to mention your site is hosted, which you need to pay for anyway to have a site on the internet.

-With that same approach, what would make the $180/month or $2,160/year plan a good investment for your business?
+With that same approach, what would make the $200/month or $2,400/year plan a good investment for your business?

 - (More Space) In the same way that you pay more for larger iPhone storage, you’d do the same for hosting.
 If that extra space allows you to upload more content without worry, great.
 What if that extra space allows you to ditch a subscription service you had for hosting your PDFs?
 That could easily be a $100/year savings on top of the ditched worry.

-- (More Support) 10 additional development hours in your pocket to use as needed.
-At your hourly rate of $100, that’s 10 hours you don’t have to spend working on your own site.
+- (More Support) 10 additional development hours in your pocket to use as needed — on top of the 3 that all hosting clients get.
+At your hourly rate of $105, that’s 9.5 hours you don’t have to spend working on your own site.
 And if the projects we work on save you time or stress afterwards, that’s even more hours you’ve saved.
 But you’re also saving because our development hourly rate is $125.

 Learn more about hosting with tiny blue orange if you’re ready to upgrade your WordPress hosting today!